 - Surveys are targeted at certain demographics and interests.
 That means your mileage may vary when it comes to what shows up on your home page.

 - The emails they send about surveys you qualify for can get annoying.

 - Certain surveys are only available on the desktop.

 - Points per survey vary wildly and if you don’t qualify for the good ones, the earnings for the effort given might not be worth it.

 - The overall payouts are mediocre on a per hour basis.
 You’re earning $3-$6/hour if you’re lucky.

 Overall, Survey Junkie works as advertised.
 It’s actual money and the work isn’t hard.

 However, you have to be realistic with your expectations.
-My 300 point requirement means I’m basically making $3/hour while doing these surveys.
+My 300 point requirement means I’m basically making just north of $3/hr while doing these surveys.
 Now, generally the actual results actually came out better than that but it still wasn’t earth shattering money.